wileyyugioh/zotmoov/README.md

 ### Automatically Move/Copy Files to Subdirectory

 When this is enabled, ZotMoov will automatically move files into a custom subdirectory whenever
-- a file is moved via **Automatically Move/Copy Files When Added**
+- a file is moved/copied via **Automatically Move/Copy Files When Added**
-- the Move Selected to Directory menu option is used
+- the Move/Copy Selected to Directory menu option is used

 By default the subdirectory string is `{%c}` which is by item collection.
 [Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)